DimitriChrysafis/FourierDrawer/README.md

 ### Main idea (all circles rotate at the same speed and its goal is to go through all of the points.

+# Note: intovid.py has errors it's not fully working i'll get to it

 <div style="display: flex; justify-content: center; align-items: center; margin: 0; padding: 0;">
     <img src="simpledemo.gif" width="500" style="margin: 0; padding: 0;">
 </div>